 Holistic migration policy must invest in safety

 To effectively address migration, we need a holistic approach: utilizing foreign assistance to address root causes of migration, expanding our legal abilities to expedite immigration processes where appropriate, and considering the safety and care of migrants, especially children, as a top priority.

 As World Vision U.S. President, Edgar Sandoval, often says, “No one leaves the people and places they love unless they feel they have to.”
 The goal of our foreign policy in the region should be to work with Northern Triangle governments to help create an environment where people don’t feel they have to leave their loved ones.

 “No one leaves the people and places they love unless they feel they have to.”— Edgar Sandoval, president of World Vision U.S.

 We must continue to encourage our leaders in Congress and the Administration to make the safety of vulnerable families and children paramount in their policy making decisions.
 We can help by asking them to support foreign assistance funding to the region designed to address the root causes of migration such as violence, poverty, and lack of opportunity.

 This life-changing funding was cut earlier this year, but there is legislation currently in Congress that would restore this funding.
 The U.S.-Northern Triangle Enhanced Engagement Act would ensure foreign assistance funding moving forward for addressing the root causes of migration in Guatemala, Honduras, and El Salvador.

 This bill was passed the House by unanimous consent earlier this year and is now being considered in the Senate.
-Restoring lost foreign aid to these countries is part of a sustainable solution for addressing migration.
-Please contact your Senators and ask them to support restoring the funding that helps people in these countries stay safe at home.
+Please contact your elected officials and ask them to protect all foreign assistance programs.